leroycep/node-db-challenge/README.md

 each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

-- [ ] Explain the difference between `Relational Databases` and `SQL`.
+- [x] Explain the difference between `Relational Databases` and `SQL`.

+  - A relational database is the program that manages data
+  - `SQL` is a language that is often used to interface with relational database

-- [ ] Why do tables need a `primary key`?
+- [x] Why do tables need a `primary key`?

+  - Primary keys give the table a way to uniquely identify records.
+Having a primary key means that other tables can reference that key to create relations.

-- [ ] What is the name given to a table column that references the primary key on another table.
+- [x] What is the name given to a table column that references the primary key on another table.

+  - A table column that references the primary key of another table is called a `Foreign Key`.

-- [ ] What do we need in order to have a _many to many_ relationship between two tables.
+- [x] What do we need in order to have a _many to many_ relationship between two tables.
+  - We need a third table that references the other tables.
+It makes it possible to reference keys in either table as many times as you want.

 ## Minimum Viable Product